 As part of the Tonmeister course, students are expected to make location recordings.
 To enable this, we have two vans and a range of portable recording equipment that can be taken to various venues around the country.

-The equipment has been selected to be representative of that used in the best professional studios; including exemplary consoles from SSL, Neve and Sony, microphones from AKG, B&K/DPA, Neumann, and Schoeps, and recording devices from analogue reel-to-reel to the latest computer-based systems.
+The equipment has been selected to be representative of that used in the best professional studios; including exemplary consoles from AMS-Neve and Studer, microphones from AKG, B&K/DPA, Neumann, and Schoeps, and recording devices from analogue reel-to-reel to the latest computer-based systems.

 As an example of student work and the possibilities afforded by the facilities, the following was recorded by a final year Tonmeister using all studios.